-Yes, there is a question during enrollment that asks if you need a school-provided laptop
+Yes, a question during enrollment asks if you need a school-provided laptop.

 Will OHDELA cover my Internet expenses?

 OHDELA provides internet reimbursement to qualifying families.
 To determine eligibility, we look at financial qualifications, verification of internet service to the home, and a minimum student engagement level of 90 percent.
-The amount reimbursed is for $35 and is paid out every quarter.
-To learn about the qualifying criteria or if you have any questions, please contact OHDELA by e-mail at email@example.com.
+The amount reimbursed is $35 and is paid out every quarter.
+To learn about the qualifying criteria or have any questions, please email OHDELA at firstname.lastname@example.org.

 What is a typical day like for an OHDELA student?

 - Live class session